rwu2359/FMPddr/README.md

     FMPerception

 ## Installation
-Create a new Automator Service action, with no input, pointing to FileMaker Pro Advanced
+Create a new Automator Service action, with no input, pointing to FileMaker Pro Advanced.
+If you have one for v16, then you will need to create a new one pointed at v17.
+Call it something different but then you can assign it the same shortcut as the action is linked to the executable...

 Select Applescript from the available actions